isaackoi/Top-100-UFO-Cases/_pages/UFO - Top 100/Truman Bethurum contact 1954.md

 ---
-description: Truman Bethurum's alleged encounters with beings from a mysterious planet called Clarion represent one of the most colorful chapters in early UFO contact...
-layout: default
 title: 'Truman Bethurum and the Planet Clarion: A Critical Analysis of the 1954 Contact Claims'
 permalink: /ufo-top-100/truman-bethurum-contact-1954/
-date: '2025-04-17 12:09:25 '
+date: '2025-04-17 16:08:15 '
 image: /assets/images/UFO - Top 100/Truman Bethurum contact 1954-Full-Text.svg
+description: 'Exploring Truman Bethurum and the Planet Clarion: A Critical Analysis of the 1954 Contact Claims within the context of UFO - Top 100.'
 ---

 ---